alfetahe/blockade/README.md

 This can be handy in situations where you want to lock down the system and not process any events for some duration of time.
 In such cases, you can set a high priority level.
 Later, when the system is ready to handle events again, you can lower the priority level, and the queued events will be automatically dispatched (unless the `discard_events` option is set to `true`).

 Blockade is built on top of the Erlang `pg` module, which means it will work in a distributed environment.
 Each node starts the `blockade` supervisor with the same name parameter.
 When dispatching events, the events will be received by all subscribers across the cluster.
+When process dies or is terminated, the process will be unsubscribed from the event queue automatically.

 Please read the documentation for the `blockade` module for more information on the available functions.